 Comb through my archive of bite-size Writing Tips.
 You'll find practical advice on punctuation, word use, story structure, character development, time management, and more.
 The Tips are organized by category, so you can easily find what you're looking for.

 Contact me.
-Offer suggestions on how I can make this site more useful to you.
 Ask me questions about writing, publishing, or anything else.

 Let me know if you're looking for a conference presentation.
 I love to visit schools, libraries, and community groups, in person or virtually.
 I had the opportunity a few years ago, during grad school at N.C.
 State University, to present at several academic conferences, a whole other world.
 All of which is to say, I am back in circulation, experienced at speaking to a range of audiences, and available for engagements.